So many choices, so many variants with durometer and size etc, it can be confusing getting a good set of wheels for yourself or as a gift.

 The best thing about these wheels is the texture.
 The gummy, yet strong wheel is best for gliding around the town with a solid grip for any sketchy landings.

 Bones Wheels is commonly associated with many pro skateboarding legends such as Bucky Lasek, Ben Hatchhell, and Tony Hawk.

-These skateboard wheels are known as the OG 100s and have been known to be very good for beginners who are not used to the hard & tight set up.
+Bones are known as the OG 100s and have been known to be very good for beginners who are not used to the hard & tight set up.

 We are going to go over some short facts about the 100s, so you’re not going in blind while using them.

 The plain white urethane design comes with a sweet looking “Bones” in a grime styled font at the top of the wheel.
 The words are all in black with a sketchy, blood-red outline.

 On the left side of the wheels is a dope drawing that is Bones signature image.
 On the right side of the wheels is 54, which is set to represent the number of millimeters that the wheel itself is.
 They also come in multiple sizes, however, the default size is 54MM.

 On the bottom of the wheel is “100’s”, which is the category of the brand that these wheels, as state at the beginning of this review.
 Though all of the decal will most likely scrape off during skating, the wheels are quite sturdy, and can more than handle any wear & tear that you may put them through, so give ’em hell!

 With these wheels being on the larger side of most designs, they will roll much more smooth than some of the other more gummy textures.
 These wheels are more on the standard side of skating and are perfect for half-pipes and other forms of indoor/outdoor ramps.
 The smooth ride that these wheels provide are designated for skate parks and beginner rider, as they have no special design flaws that would enable a more experienced rider to finesse their way through the streets.